MoigeMatino/e-kiosk/README.md

 ### Overview

-The notification system is designed to keep stakeholders informed at key points during the order lifecycle.
+The notification system is designed to keep customers and the admin informed at key points during the order lifecycle.
 Notifications are sent through **Email** and **SMS** channels to ensure timely communication.

 *   **Email Provider**: Google SMTP
 *   **SMS Provider**: Africa's Talking